nihxdr/image-alignment/README.md

-# image-alignment
+# Discourse image-alignment
-adds buttons to toolbar for image alignment
+adds buttons to composer toolbar for image alignment with text and multiple image grid layout.